Bayesian network 3D event reconstruction in the Cygno optical TPC for dark matter direct detection: Application of Bayesian Networks for PMT-Based 3D Reconstruction

 \section{Application of Bayesian Networks for PMT-Based 3D Reconstruction}

 In Bayesian inference, Bayes' theorem is used to update the probability of a model or a set of parameters as new evidence or information becomes available, in the form of experimental observations.
-The joint posterior probability $p(\boldsymbol{\theta}|\{x\})$ derives from the likelihood $p(\{x\}|\boldsymbol{\theta})$ and the prior probability $\pi(\boldsymbol{\theta})$ as:

-where $\{x\}$ represents the data, and $\boldsymbol{\theta}$ denotes the parameters describing the experimental conditions or the theoretical assumptions.
+Denoting with $\{x\}$ the data, and with $\boldsymbol{\theta}$ the parameters describing the experimental conditions or the theoretical assumptions, the joint posterior probability $p(\boldsymbol{\theta}|\{x\})$ derives from the product of the direct probability $p(\{x\}|\boldsymbol{\theta})$, the prior probability $\pi(\boldsymbol{\theta})$ and the data probability $p(\{x\})$ as: